mrmarganski/mkdoc/README.md

 # ✍️ How to Add & Edit Documentation
-> **Objective:** Learn the standard workflow for creating a new page, formatting it correctly, and adding it to the site's navigation menu.
+> **Objective:** Learn the standard workflow for creating a new page, using the variable system, and maintaining cross-site compatibility.

 The Panther Project documentation is a living resource.
-As our team learns new techniques, we need members to document them!
-Because our site is built using **MkDocs** and hosted on **GitHub**, adding a new page is a very specific three-step process.

-Follow this guide to ensure your new page looks professional and actually shows up on the website.

-After watching this video you should have an idea of what mkdoc can allow you to do with design of the page.
+To keep the site manageable as we grow, we use a **Single Source of Truth** system.
+This means instead of typing names like "Module 1.1: FRC Basics" fifty times, we define them once in a variable file and reference them everywhere else.

 ### Markdown Tutorial Video
 [The Only Markdown Crash Course You Will Ever Need](https://www.youtube.com/watch?v=_PPWWRV6gbA&t=60s)